dotnet/aspire/docs/open-telemetry-architecture.md

 # .NET Aspire OpenTelemetry architecture

 One of .NET Aspire's objectives is to ensure that apps are straightforward to debug and diagnose.
-By default, .NET Aspire apps are configured to collect and export telemetry using [OpenTelemetry (OTEL)](https://opentelemetry.io/).
+By default, .NET Aspire projects are configured to collect and export telemetry using [OpenTelemetry (OTEL)](https://opentelemetry.io/).
 Additionally, .NET Aspire local development includes UI in the dashboard for viewing OTEL data.
 Telemetry just works and is easy to use.

-This document details how OpenTelemetry is used in .NET Aspire apps.
+This document details how OpenTelemetry is used in .NET Aspire projects.

 ## Telemetry types